Non Functional Testing - With Non Functional Test Examples

 Recovery tests determine how quickly software can rebound after a crash or failure.
 This is done by forcing the system to fail.

-This type of testing is done to see what happens:
+This type of testing is done to see what happens to the software:

 - If you disconnect from the network during a data transfer.